 Note: The leverage displayed is for Professional Traders.
 Retail leverage is 30:1

 4. Execution: Fast execution is also important.
 It does not matter if you enter your trade manually or use automated trading.
 A MetaTrader 5 broker with fast execution ensures that there is no slippage.
+Some brokers are quite transparent about their execution speed.

 You can read our detailed review on ECN brokers to know more about this.